noranart/Pedestrian-Detection-on-TX1/README.md

 Please set up caltech10x dataset according to [Hosang](https://www.mpi-inf.mpg.de/departments/computer-vision-and-multimodal-computing/research/people-detection-pose-estimation-and-tracking/taking-a-deeper-look-at-pedestrians/).

 ###Testing on TX1
 Ideally, the dynamic library should work for TX1.
-However, if an issue occurs, please build [SquareChnnlFltrs](https://bitbucket.org/rodrigob/doppia) for region proposal and replace
+However, if an issue occurs, please build [SquareChnnlFltrs](https://bitbucket.org/rodrigob/doppia) for region proposal and replace "libmonocular_objects_detection.so".
-- 2014_eccvw_SquaresChnFtrs_trained_on_Caltech.proto.bin
-- libmonocular_objects_detection.so

 The input is a set of images from video (extract by convert.sh).
 Use "make forward" for building forward.cpp, and "make run --input($input) --output($output)" to forward the images.